graphql-java/graphql-java/coding-guidelines.md

 because it offers stable iteration order.

 ### Stream API vs for, index loop etc
-Using the Stream API is ok in general, but it must kept simple.
+Using the Stream API is ok in general, but it must be kept simple.
 Stream maps inside maps should be avoided and the inner logic should be refactored into a method.

-It also ok to use the traditional for loop or other constructs: sometimes it is more readable than the modern Stream API.
+It is also ok to use the traditional for loop or other constructs: sometimes it is more readable than the modern Stream API.
 The Stream API is not a replacement for all other loops/iterations.